SayakaT-tky/Getting_and_Cleaning_Data_CourseProject_drafting/README.md

 3. Use descriptive activity names to name the activities in the data set
 4. Appropriately label the data set with descriptive variable names.
 5. Create a second, independent tidy data set with the average of each variable for each activity and each subject.
-6. Finally output the result to a new file (tidy_data.txt).
+6. Finally output the result to a new file (tidydata.txt).

 # Data source
 A full description of the dataset is available at the original project website: